furya-official/mgtool/contrib/valval/readme.md

 docker-compose up
 ```

-## change the kava version
+## change the mage version
-By default, this uses the `master` tag of the kava docker image.
+By default, this uses the `master` tag of the mage docker image.
 You can override the tag with the `KAVA_IMAGE_TAG` env variable.

-To use a local version, first build & tag the kava image:
+To use a local version, first build & tag the mage image:
 ```
-# wherever the Kava-Labs/kava git repo is
+# wherever the Kava-Labs/mage git repo is
-cd ~/kava
+cd ~/mage
-docker build -t kava/kava:local .
+docker build -t mage/mage:local .
 cd -
 ```